AbhiramMundru/verilogWorkspace/README.md

 1. Quartus Prime: Make sure you have Quartus Prime installed on your development machine.
 You can download the latest version of Quartus Prime from the Intel website.

 2. DE10-Nano Development Kit: You need to have the DE10-Nano development kit, which is based on the Cyclone V FPGA.
-If you don't have one, you can purchase it from Terasic or authorized distributors.
+Pin assignment for the projects is based on schematics of DE10-Nano.
+If you're using any other FPGA, make sure to change the pin assignment by taking schematics as reference.

-### Installation
+### Implementation

 To get started, follow these steps: